Bo (parashah): First reading—Exodus 10:1–11

 In the first reading, after seven plagues, God continued visiting plagues on Egypt.
 Moses and Aaron warned Pharaoh to let the Israelites go, or suffer locusts (אַרְבֶּה, arbeh) covering the land.
 Pharaoh's courtiers pressed Pharaoh to let the men go, so Pharaoh brought Moses and Aaron back and asked them, "Who are the ones to go?"
 Moses insisted that young and old, sons and daughters, flocks and herds would go, but Pharaoh rejected Moses' request and expelled Moses and Aaron from his presence.
 The first reading and a closed portion end here.

 Second reading—Exodus 10:12–23

-In the second reading, Moses held his rod over the land, and God drove an east wind to bring locusts to invade all the land.
+In the second reading, Moses held his rod over the land, and God drove an east wind to bring locusts to invade the land.
 Pharaoh summoned Moses and Aaron, asked forgiveness, and asked them to plead with God to remove the locusts.
 Moses did so, and God brought a west wind to lift the locusts into the Sea of Reeds.
 But God stiffened Pharaoh's heart, and he would not let the Israelites go.
 The first open portion ends here.

 In the continuation of the reading, God instructed Moses to hold his arm toward the sky to bring darkness (חֹשֶׁךְ, choshech) upon the land, and Moses did so, but the Israelites enjoyed light.
 The second reading and a closed portion end here.